vlazzarini/vlazzarini.github.io/_posts/2023-07-14-the-prologue-VCF.md

 Non-linearities
 ------------

-The Prologue is anectotically known for its grit with high-resonance settings.
+The Prologue is anecdotically known for its grit with high-resonance settings.
 We should anticipate that this results from filter non-linearities introduced by the CA3080 OTAs, which provide the CV gain responsible for setting the cutoff